-- 6) If troubled by air pollution due to temperature inversion, or just a down-wind effect, make sure your dwelling is closed up, in anticipation if possible, then turn on a heat source sufficiently warm for a rise in inside temperature that will build an internal positive-pressure effect, this will help to keep unwanted outside air at bay.
-Insulation will also add to this effect, plus, act as a partial filter for any such unwanted air still intruding.
+- 6) If troubled by air pollution due to temperature inversion, or just a down-wind effect, make sure your dwelling is closed up, in anticipation if possible, then turn on a heat source sufficiently warm for a slight rise in inside temperature that will build an internal positive-pressure effect, this will help to keep unwanted outside cooler air at bay.
+Insulation will also enhance this effect, plus, act as a partial filter for any such unwanted air still intruding.
 When there is any change in air flow/wind direction, be sure to effect a quick clean air exchange within your dwelling, then close up again.
 This protocol will also flush cooking, and other smells, as needed. - 7) Hotter climates will necessitate more sprawling structures, so that the air picks up speed passing through, also, ceiling fans help with ambient air circulation, regardless of climate.
-Ceiling fans are thus also useful in cooler climates if ceilings are high, helping with air circulation, with warm air being moved downwards. - 8) As always, as in all things, Commonsense Rules, OK! - 9) As a property owner and ratepayer, you do have certain rights, as well as duties, make sure you understand them, and, make sure you have a relevant Council Directory at hand, so that the appropriate Council Department, and directly responsible personnel, can be expeditiously contacted, when problems relating to ownership and rate-paying do arise, regardless of origin or fault. - 10) Finally, still pondering ownership over renting, even in an imperfect world....?
+Ceiling fans are thus also useful in cooler climates if ceilings are high, helping with air circulation, with warm air being moved downwards.
+Screen doors either end of the dwelling will exclude insects, while also enabling air flow. - 8) As always, as in all things, Commonsense Rules, OK! - 9) As a property owner and ratepayer, you do have certain rights, as well as duties, make sure you understand them, and, make sure you have a relevant Council Directory at hand, so that the appropriate Council Department, and directly responsible personnel, can be expeditiously contacted, when problems relating to ownership and rate-paying do arise, regardless of origin or fault. - 10) Finally, still pondering ownership over renting, even in an imperfect world....?